Health Services – Vaccines for Children

 - Varicella (chicken pox) vaccine

-Any child (through age 18), regardless of insurance, who needs these vaccines may get them for free at our walk-in clinics on the first Wednesday of every month:
+Any child (through age 18), regardless of insurance, who needs these vaccines may get them for free at our walk-in clinics on:

 Carroll County Health Department, 290 S. Center St., Westminster.
 No appointment needed.